mkishi1221/mkishi1221.github.io/_includes/cv.md

 ## Product Support Consultant (November 2022 – September 2023) <span class="chip">Remote</span>

-Joined Amutri in its early startup phase and shaped product strategy.
-Onboarded early adopters and directly contributed to securing grants and pre-seed funding.
+Joined Cornwall-based startup Amutri in its early stages, shaping product strategy and driving early traction.
+Onboarded initial adopters, gathered user feedback, and played a key role in securing grants and pre-seed funding.

 - Directly contributed to securing grant and pre-seed funding by onboarding users and securing key letters of intent.
 - Uncovered key insights by conducting over 30 user research sessions with AEC companies.
 This shaped the product vision and the UI/UX design.